ansys/pydpf-core/docs/source/user_guide/operators.rst

 Alternatively, you can instantiate result providers using the ``Model`` object.
 For more information, see :ref:`user_guide_model`.

-When using this model's result usage, file paths for the results are directly
+When using this model's results, file paths for the results are directly
 connected to the operator, which means that you can only instantiate available results for your result files: